 It can be frustratingly difficult to find a healthy flapjack recipe that isn’t loaded with butter, sugar or syrup.
 If you would rather not load up on these ingredients, here is an alternative recipe to try.

-- Very quick to prepare the mixture
+- Super quick to prepare the mixture

 - No sugar, syrup or butter.

 - Oats provide soluble fibre to keep you feeling full up, reduce cholesterol, keep your digestive system healthy and blood sugar levels steady.
-New oat recipes!

 - Berries/Raisins are choca-block full of antioxidants and fabulous phytochemicals